One of the things many people find it difficult when they visit New Zealand is understanding the accent and pronunciation of the locals.

 Additionally, the letter "i" can be pronounced like the "u" in "cup," as is the case with the kiwi pronunciation of "fish and chips" as "fush and chups," like the "a" in "loofa," or the "e" in "Texas."

-If you want to get some practice on the New Zealand accent before you arrive, watch the comedy show, Flight of the Conchords.
-It's the story of kiwis in New York who make their mark on the Big Apple with their charming New Zealand accents (and remember that "Brit's" name is actually "Bret").
+If you want to get some practice on the New Zealand accent before you arrive, you can watch the comedy show "Flight of the Conchords."
+This quirky show tells the story of kiwis in New York who make their mark on the Big Apple with their charming accents.

 Along with knowing how to interpret a New Zealand accent, being able to recognize some common kiwi phrases will help you keep up with conversations during your trip to the islands.